mid's site

 glEnd();

 This depth buffer (also called the Z-buffer) is what allows us to reduce load on the accelerator and, thanks to its parallel nature, draw 3D scenes quickly.
-Without it, the program would have to manually sort shapes by depth which would take a lot of time, as was the case on the PS1.
+Without it, the program would have to manually sort our primitives by depth, which is not only expensive but also doesn't work in the general case.
 Crash Bandicoot, for instance, avoided the problem by having the camera point in one direction only.
-This allowed it to sort shapes only once.
-Well done to them but that isn't always possible.

 In 2D the situation is different.
 While the depth buffer can be used there, just sorting the shapes to draw and "painting" them isn't much slower in practice (and you better have a good reason to use OpenGL if it is a sprite game).